 - Combine water, sugar in a saucepan over medium high heat.
 Bring to a boil and stir until sugar dissolves.

 - Remove from heat, add zest and let cool.
-Once cool, cover and refrigerate a couple of hours until thoroughly chilled.
+Once cool, add grapefruit juice, stir, cover and refrigerate a couple of hours until thoroughly chilled.

-- Once chilled, add zest and mix well.
-Churn in ice cream maker according to your churns directions.
+- Once chilled thoroughly, churn in ice cream maker according to manufacturer's directions.

 - Serve right away or store in freezer until ready to serve.